Black Hammer Party: Attempts to establish Hammer City

-On May 3, 2021, the group announced that they had "liberated" 200 acres of land somewhere in Colorado, – later revealed to be Beaver Pines, San Miguel County – after raising over US$60,000 in donations (eventually reaching $112,000).
+On May 3, 2021, the group announced that they had "liberated" 200 acres of land somewhere in Colorado, – later revealed to be Beaver Pines, San Miguel County – after raising over US$60,000 in donations (eventually reaching US$112,000).
 Named the "Hammer City," they claimed through Facebook that the soil was "rich" and that "colonized people need their own land, their own space, their own modes of production [...]."
 The group promoted Hammer City as a place where "there will be no rent, no cops, no coronavirus, and no white people."
-It was referred to as a "no-whites zone".
+It was referred to as a "no-whites zone."

 On May 14, the group missed a deadline to sign the documents for acquiring the land.
 On May 17, following reports of group members still squatting on the land while carrying firearms and wearing military gear, and after a brief armed standoff with a local man, the group was escorted out of the property by deputies of the San Miguel County police in the evening.
 The San Miguel County Sheriff later inspected the property, finding an unfinished footbridge over a drainage ditch, a real estate sign riddled with bullet holes, and 4-inch screws scattered on the road.
 By summer 2021, the Black Hammer Party had relocated to Atlanta, Georgia.

 Fayetteville police raid

 On July 19, 2022, police in Fayetteville, Georgia received an anonymous call from someone claiming to be held against their will in a home rented by the Black Hammer Party.
 A SWAT team was sent to search the home, where there were ten people inside.
 Nine walked out willingly.
 An 18-year-old man identified as Amonte T. Ammons was killed by an apparent self-inflicted gunshot to the head.
 Black Hammer Party claimed that Ammons was murdered by SWAT responders.
 The duration of the standoff was several hours, and the surrounding neighborhood received a shelter-in-place order.

 Gazi Kodzo was arrested and charged with aggravated sodomy, conspiracy, false imprisonment, kidnapping, aggravated assault, and street gang activity.
 Another man, an associate of Kodzo named Xavier H. Rushin, was arrested and charged with kidnapping, assault, false imprisonment, and street gang activity.
 Rushin took a plea bargain which includes both a sentence of 20 years in the Georgia state prison system with the possibility of parole on July 2025 and to give witness testimony during the state of Georgia's case against Kodzo.
-The group is under joint investigation by the FBI and local authorities.
+The group was under joint investigation by the FBI and local authorities.
 According to a local street gang investigator, the group had been under surveillance by police for months prior to the incident.